elixir-lang/elixir-lang.github.com/_posts/2014-06-17-elixir-v0-14-0-released.markdown

 #=> Got foo: bar
 ```

-But such call would fail for the User struct:
+But such a call would fail for the User struct:

 ```elixir
 Enum.each %User{}, fn {k, v} ->